108.10 Safeguarding Information: The FVI and Other Safety Measures

 55 Pa.
 Code §108.15(b)

-The CAO should make this inquiry at application, any time the individual requests a waiver of a TANF requirement based upon domestic violence, and prior to imposing a sanction.
+The CAO should make this inquiry at application, renewal, and semi-annual reporting, any time the individual requests a waiver of a TANF requirement based upon domestic violence, and prior to imposing a sanction.

 If the individual wants to use an alternate address, record the alternate address as the client mailing address in eCIS.
 The individual may use the CAO address as an alternate address.
 If the individual chooses to use an alternate address, the CAO must record the actual home address in the case record comments.
 Remind the individual that important mail will come from the CAO at the alternate address and to check for mail at that address regularly and frequently to avoid any problems.